fringefilmsoz/SIP/concepts/home_page.md

 -   A "Stop all Stations" button for immediate cancelation of a running irrigation program or station

--   A footer that is also present on the other pages except the login page.
-It includes:
+-   A footer that is present on all pages.
+The footer includes:
-    1. A Help button labeled "?" which opens a seperate browser tab with content from the project's Documentation Wiki.
+    1. A Help button labeled "?" which opens a seperate browser tab with content from the project's Documentation Wiki
     2. The Temperature of the Raspberry pi's CPU temperature.
-The displayed temperature can be tobbled between C and F.
+The displayed temperature can be toggled between C and F.
     3. A link to the project's software repository and the revision number of the installed software